-1 Anodized Aluminum Bottle: I bought mine directly from the Techshop, but here's an equivalent one on Amazon
+1 Anodized Aluminum Bottle: I bought mine directly from the Techshop, but here's an equivalent one

 1 Epilog Laser Cutter (or equivalent laser cutter that can handle rotary attachments)